 - App Aggregations: “Mini Programs,” mini-apps allow users to directly install & run applications smaller than 10 megabytes can run instantly on WeChat’s interface.
 With the mini-program push, it aims at Apple and Google app stores.
 Excellent & Superb example of re-engineering work.

 Despite all the positives it also has its own challenges and issues.
-Below are few issues and challenges WeChat faces as on date but off-course solution are at hand.
+Below are few issues and challenges WeChat faces as on date but off-course solutions are at hand.

 - Messy App: Too many features could eventually drag down the user experience because of the huge computing and memory hungry application.

-- Saturation: Penetration of this app has reached its pinnacle in China.
+- Saturation: The penetration of this app has reached its pinnacle in China.
 The next growth has to be international.
 This has to grow outside the country China.